 You typically spend just a day (or less) in the hospital and recover in two to six weeks.

 Vaginal hysterectomy removes the uterus through an incision inside the vagina.
 There are no incisions on the abdomen.

 By detaching the uterus internally, this minimally invasive technique shortens hospital stays and recovery time.
 You usually spend one night in the hospital and then two to six weeks recovering.
 The surgery also causes less pain afterward and avoids abdominal scars.

-An abdominal hysterectomy removes the entire uterus by extracting the uterus through an incision in the abdomen.
-Abdominal hysterectomy allows the surgeon to easily see pelvic organs so it is especially useful for extremely large fibroids or when additional complications exist.
-The hospital stay can last from 1-3 days and recovery time is generally 4-8 weeks.
+Considered an open surgery, abdominal hysterectomy removes the entire uterus through an incision in the abdomen.
+Abdominal hysterectomy allows the surgeon to easily see pelvic organs, which is especially useful for extremely large fibroids or other complications.